Skip to main content

 • “Game runs great and feels great.”

-• “I'm on Linux using Steam Proton, and after about 20 minutes on max graphics settings, my whole system freezes, and it only happens with this game.”
+• “I'm on Linux using Steam Proton, and after about 20 minutes in on max graphics settings, my whole system freezes, and it only happens with this game.”

-• “The cons: very buggy, your rider is very floaty and bounces off of walls and rocks like they're balloons.
-The terrain deformation seems to be downgraded from previous games, water acts as if it's dead and physically not there (barely any collision, no splashing, barely animated), and this wouldn't be as much of a problem if there wasn't tons of water throughout the game, so it's unavoidable.”
+• “The cons: very buggy, your rider is very floaty and bounces off of walls and rocks like they're balloons, the terrain deformation seems to be downgraded from previous games, water acts as if it's dead and physically not there (barely any collision, no splashing, barely animated) and this wouldn't be as much of a problem if there wasn't tons of water throughout the game so it's unavoidable.”

 • monetization